richardjharris/japanese_year_calculator/README.md

 This app follows the Flutter Skeleton 2.0 which uses traditional stage management (i.e. passing controllers down the Widget tree).

 The [SettingsController] manages settings changes, persisting them to SharedPreferences, and rebuilding the app upon change.

+[AnimatedBuilders] are used to listen to [ChangeNotifier] objects and rebuild widgets.

 ### Directory layout